 Instead of plastering a smile on your face, save your pearly whites for when you first meet someone and when you actually find something agreeable.
 This will make people appreciate your gorgeous grin.

 And by the way, do you want to know how to make people not only appreciate your grin but your personality, too?
-Learn to captivate everyone you meet with these books.
+Learn to captivate everyone you meet with the first comprehensive, science backed, real-life manual on human behavior.

 3. Don’t Peer Over Your Glasses